 State and territory transport policy recommendations to reach near-absolute zero emissions

-As the fastest-growing source of emissions in Australia, personal transport must be a focal point for state and territory emissions reductions plans.
+As one of the fastest-growing sources of emissions in Australia, personal transport must be a focal point for state and territory emissions reduction plans.

 Our transport system has a tangible impact on the lives of everyday Australians.
 People should be able to expect frequent, safe, accessible and connected zero emissions transport options.
 The prevailing model of privately-owned vehicles is costly in terms of vehicle ownership and running expenses, ongoing investment in road capacity, congestion, transport disadvantage and increased greenhouse gas emissions.
 To better serve communities and achieve climate targets, Australia’s personal transport system must shift from the current polluting, car-centric model to a sustainable, zero-emissions framework powered by renewable energy.
 States must move towards a transport system that prioritises active transport (walking and cycling) and public transport rather than cars used for personal transport – underpinned by a generous budget commitment.
 This policy package provides a number of policy recommendations in the urban setting that states can begin working on today.